 .elementor-889 .elementor-element.elementor-element-fc5bdc0 .uc-ajax-search__input-wrapper{ gap: 0px; } .latestPost .ue-meta-data{ margin-top: 20px !important; }

-Published June 3, 2024
+Published January 3, 2025

-1. Promote new features with In-App announcements
+1. Launch new features through in-app announcements

 In-app communication includes messages delivered to users while actively using an app, whether on mobile, desktop, or a browser.
 Here are some in-app strategies you should consider when planning for your next launch to promote the new feature on your site and your product:

-In-app notifications appear on user screens while actively using your app, allowing users to take specific actions, such as testing a feature or upgrading their subscription.
+In-app notifications appear on user screens while they are actively using your app.
+They allow users to take specific actions, such as testing a feature or upgrading their subscription.
+Some instances where you can use in-app notifications include feature announcements, limited-time promotions, product update notes, and welcome screens to activate new users.

-For example, Figma demonstrates how new features work, and their call-to-action leads to release notes or prompts users to engage immediately.
+Also, Figma demonstrates how new features work, and their call-to-action leads to release notes or prompts users to engage immediately.

-( Image source: Figma )
+Image source: Figma

 Release notes summarize all your product updates in a neat order, timeline, and accessible location.